-As a second example, we illustrate suspension at \texttt{weight} for, e.g., SMC inference algorithms in Figure~\ref{fig:running:weight}.
-Here, we require multiple suspensions in the middle of the recursive call to $\mi{iter}$, and writing the program in CPS is more challenging.
-Note that we rewrite the $\mi{iter}$ function to take a continuation $k$ as argument, and call the continuation with the return value $()$ at line~\ref{line:weight:ret} instead of directly returning $()$ as in Figure~\ref{fig:running:base} at line~\ref{line:base:ret}.
-This continuation argument $k$ is precisely what allows use to construct and return $\Susweight$ objects at line~\ref{line:weight:sus}.
-To illustrate the suspensions, consider executing the program with likelihood weighting inference.
+As a second example, we illustrate suspension at \ttt{weight} for, e.g., SMC inference in Fig.~\ref{fig:running:weight}.
+Here, we require suspensions in the middle of the recursive call to $\mi{iter}$, and writing the program in CPS is more challenging.
+We rewrite the $\mi{iter}$ function to take a continuation $k$ as argument, and call the continuation with the return value $()$ at line~\ref{line:weight:ret} instead of directly returning $()$ as in Fig.~\ref{fig:running:base} at line~\ref{line:base:ret}.
+This continuation argument $k$ is precisely what allows us to construct and return $\Susweight$ objects at line~\ref{line:weight:sus}.
+To illustrate the suspensions, consider executing the program with likelihood weighting.
 First, the program returns the object $\Susweight(f_{\textrm{Bernoulli}(a_1)}~\true{}, k')$, where $k'$ is the continuation that line~\ref{line:weight:k} constructs.
 Likelihood weighting now updates the weight for the execution with the value $f_{\textrm{Bernoulli}(a_1)}~\true{}$ and resumes execution by calling $k'~()$.
 Similarly, this next execution returns $\Susweight(f_{\textrm{Bernoulli}(a_1)}~\true{}, k'')$ for the second recursive call to $\mi{iter}$, and we again update the weight and resume by calling $k''~()$.
-We similarly encounter $\Susweight(f_{\textrm{Bernoulli}(a_1)}~\false{}, k''')$ and $\Susweight(f_{\textrm{Bernoulli}(a_1)}~\true{}, k'''')$ before the final call $k''''~()$ runs the program until termination and produces the actual return value $a_1$ of the program.
-In SMC inference, we run many executions concurrently and wait until they all have returned a $\Susweight$ object.
+We similarly encounter $\Susweight(f_{\textrm{Bernoulli}(a_1)}~\false{}, k''')$ and $\Susweight(f_{\textrm{Bernoulli}(a_1)}~\true{}, k'''')$ before the final call $k''''~()$ runs the program to termination and produces the actual return value $a_1$.
+In SMC, we run many executions concurrently and wait until they all have returned a $\Susweight$ object.
 At this point, we resample the executions according to their weights (the first value in $\Susweight$), which discards executions with low weight and replicates executions with high weight.
-After resampling, we continue to the next suspension and corresponding resampling by calling the continuations.
+After resampling, we continue to the next suspension and resampling by calling the continuations.